 Paul Klee’s first solo exhibition in the United States opened in 1924 at an upscale gallery on 57th Street in Manhattan, two blocks south of Central Park.
 Art critic Henry McBride reviewed the show in The New York Sun:

 The charm of his color and the delicacy of his lines attract many to him.
 But what does Klee say?
 Ah, that is the question.
 Is it only something whimsical?
-Or beneath the whimsicality, is it something profound?
+Or beneath the whimsicality, is he saying something profound?

 Excellent question, Mr. McBride.
 To answer it, I will start at the very beginning, a very good place to start.

-His time in Paris led him to the studio of Robert and Sonia Delaunay, where he encountered a new style of modern art known as Orphism.
-While the trio talked about the Delaunays’ blend of color and geometry, they also discussed how complementary colors such as red and green can create the impression of depth on a flat surface.
+His travels eventually led him to the Paris studio of Robert and Sonia Delaunay, where he encountered a new style of modern art known as Orphism.
+During their time together, the trio talked about the Delaunays’ blend of color and geometry, focusing on how complementary colors such as red and green can create the impression of depth on a flat surface.

-Upon his return home, Klee landed a job as an illustrator for Der Blaue Reiter Almanac, a compilation of essays put together by modern artists Wassily Kandinsky and Franz Marc.
-To his surprise, this entry-level role profoundly altered the trajectory of his career.
+Upon his return home, Klee landed a job as an illustrator for Der Blaue Reiter (The Blue Rider) Almanac, an influential book of essays edited by modern artists Wassily Kandinsky and Franz Marc.
+This assignment would fundamentally alter the trajectory of his career.

 Can we enjoy art without decoding it?